General Dentistry

 The actual process of getting a root canal starts with a visit to the dentist for a consultation to determine the correct tooth needing treatment.
 While your dentist may notice damage and decay during a checkup, it’s likely that you’ll be aware that something is wrong before then.
 Once your dentist has taken a look at the area and decided that the problem is an infected/inflamed root, they will begin the root canal therapy process.

-Your dentist may decide to prescribe you with antibiotics after the procedure to help treat the infection.
+Your dentist may decide to prescribe antibiotics after the procedure to help treat the infection.
 You’ll also be given aftercare instructions to ensure the proper healing of the tooth.

 How to Avoid a Root Canal